fbpx Scholarships & Fellowships | Harvard Kennedy School

-Harvard Kennedy School has a limited number of institutional scholarships.
-Roughly 30 percent of our students receive scholarship funding from HKS each year.
+We typically offer institutional aid to roughly 30 percent of our admitted applicants.
 Scholarship amounts vary but typically do not cover the full cost of attendance.
 Accordingly, we strongly encourage you to research all possible funding resources, including HKS and Harvard aid, as well as external scholarships resources.

 Scholarship & Fellowship Funding Opportunities

-You will apply for HKS scholarships and fellowships after you have completed your application for admission, but before you have received your admission decision.
+You will apply for HKS scholarships and fellowships after you have completed your application for admission but before you receive your admission decision.
 There are very few opportunities to apply for fellowship or scholarship funding after you are admitted to or enrolled at HKS.

 To apply for scholarships, you must complete the following: